tjjh89017/stunmesh/README.md

 - remote_endpoint (current)
 - interface_ops (to setup remote endpoint)
 - storage (OpenDHT or other hashtable service to store and get remote endpoint)
+    - if need to store encrypted endpoint info, need to setup pre-shared key or use wireguard key pair sealbox
 - stun (to get real IP and port)

 storage